The Hon. Dr Paul Flather (Chair)

 Ameena Saiyid OBE

 A publisher for 30 years and a member of the federal education minister’s Search Committee for the selection of scholars for Pakistan Chairs in Oxford, Cambridge and other universities in the UK and US.
-The first woman in Pakistan to be President of the Overseas Investors’ Chamber of Commerce Industry (OICCI) in its 150 year history, and to become head of a multinational company.
-In 2005, she was awarded the OBE by the Queen, and in 2013, the Chevalier des Arts et Lettres by the Government of France, and in 2018, one of Pakistan’s highest civilian honours, the Sitara-e-Imtiaz (Star of Distinction) by the President of Pakistan for contribution to education and courage in publishing.
+The first woman in Pakistan to become President of the Overseas Investors’ Chamber of Commerce Industry (OICCI) in its 150 year history, and head of a multinational company.
+In 2005, she was awarded the OBE by the British Queen, in 2013, the Chevalier des Arts et Lettres by the Government of France, and in 2018, one of Pakistan’s highest civilian honours, the Sitara-e-Imtiaz (Star of Distinction) by the President of Pakistan for contribution to education and courage in publishing.
 She began the movement of literature festivals in Pakistan and is the founder and director of the Adab Festival Pakistan and the co-founder of the Children’s Literature Festival.
 She is on the board of Habib University Foundation, Karachi, Institute of Business Management, Karachi, and Institute of Art and Culture, Lahore.